marek-simonik/record3d-wifi-streaming-and-rgbd-mp4-3d-video-demo/README.md

 # [Record3D](https://record3d.app)'s Wi-Fi Streaming & RGBD mp4 3D Video Demo

 This is a demo project for the [Record3D](https://record3d.app) iOS app.
-[Click here to test it](https://marek-simonik.github.io/record3d-wifi-streaming-and-rgbd-mp4-3d-video-demo/).
+You can test the demo at this address: [http://record3d.xyz](http://record3d.xyz).

+To preview the demo, use Safari or Google Chrome, **it does not work in Firefox**.
+Due to security restrictions, the demo must be run on a `http://` website (i.e. not on `https://`).
+You can also try the demo by downloading this repository and opening the `index.html` file in your browser.

 This demo will allow you to: